elba7r/system-v9/erpnext/docs/user/manual/en/fleet_management/index.md

 Fleet Management module helps your Organization manage their fleet of vehicles and track their expenses.

-To use Fleet Management in ERPNext,
+To use Fleet Management in Revalue ERP,

   1. Set Up a Vehicle.
   2. Enter Vehicle Logs regularly.